shopware/shopware/changelog/_unreleased/2023-01-26-refactor-internals-of-saleschannelrequestcontextresolver.md

 author_github: @aragon999
 ---
 # Core
-* Refactor some internals of the `Shopware\Core\Framework\Routing\SalesChannelRequestContextResolver`, to remove old unused code and for better readability, including comments
+* Changed some internals of the `Shopware\Core\Framework\Routing\SalesChannelRequestContextResolver`, to remove old unused code and for better readability, including comments